- Does UPHS - Marquette still operate the radiography program?

 - Will I be able to replace courses in the program with previously completed courses (ie. anatomy, algebra, physics, etc.)?

 A student completing the pre-requisite courses will follow Northern Michigan University’s policy for transfer courses.
-A student must complete 16 of the 35 pre-requisite courses at NMU.
 Once accepted into the radiography program a student will complete all RAD courses.
 The sequential radiography curriculum will be completed as listed in program publications.

 - When I am listed as a Pre-RAD student at NMU does this mean I have been accepted into the Radiography Program?